tsathoqqua/limadocs/docs/source/documentation/Messaging.rst

     @.me->targetted_action("$N $vgive $t a hug.",.here:greeter)

-The *.here:greeter* works in the Wizroom where the LIMA Mudlib Greeter is, otherwise use another beign in your environment.
+The *.here:greeter* works in the Wizroom where the LIMA Mudlib Greeter is, otherwise use another being in your environment.

 *targetted_action()* can also combine a target with a list of objects, like this::